go101/immutable-value-proposal/README.md

 A method `reflect.Type.Fixed` is needed to get the fixed version of a normal type.
 A method `reflect.Type.Normal` is needed to get the normal version of a fixed type.
-The method sets of normal type `T` and fixed type `T.fixed` may be different.
+The method sets of fixed type `T.fixed` is the subset of the normal type `T`.
 Their respective other properties should be identical.

 A method `reflect.Type.Genre` is needed, it may return `Fixed` or `Normal` (two constants).